Andrew Abbott (sociologist): Research areas

-Barbara Celarent
+Reviews as Barbara Celarent

 For many years each issue of the American Journal of Sociology featured an essay reviewing an historically important sociology book, written under the pen name of Barbara Celarent, supposedly writing from the year 2049.
 The provided standard of sociological reviewer-ship is considered to be new because of executing the study of the works 'with a rare depth and seriousness'.